-If you often find yourself in the kitchen–like most moms–you are probably going to have to deal with an oil burn on your hand at some point.
+If you often find yourself in the kitchen–like most moms–you are probably going to have to deal with how to treat an oil burn on your hand at some point.
 This often happens when you are frying foods on the stove.
 Most oil burns that you get from cooking are minor burns that you can treat at home, but if the burn is accompanied by severe pain and immediate blisters, you may want to get to the hospital for treatment as soon as possible.

 Run your hand under cold water.
 Get the water as cold as you can get it, but you do not want to apply ice to the area.
 Cold water cools down the area to prevent further burning.
 Ice, however, could do more harm by causing freezer burns.
 Keep your hand under the running water for as long as possible, up to 10 minutes.